 It was mixed together with a chemist-like precision, while also creating a mystery, characters and setting that felt original and exciting and compulsive.

 I think I get so hyped on thrillers that trick me because there are so many books in this genre.
-Crime fiction/thrillers are so hot right now, that it overflows with stories and characters and ideas that are “different” but still feel the same, and therefore lackluster.
+Crime fiction/thrillers are so hot right now, that it overflows with stories and characters and ideas that are “different” but still feel the same, and therefore lacklustre.
 If you read a lot of it, like me, the surprises stop being surprising and the thrills stop being thrilling.

 So, when someone like Riley Sager comes along and does surprise you, and does thrill you, it’s like falling in love with the genre all over again.

 No pressure Sager, right?

-The jist is this: Emma spent one summer fifteen years ago at a summer camp, Camp Nightingale.
+The gist is this: Emma spent one summer fifteen years ago at a summer camp, Camp Nightingale.
 During Emma’s stay, her three bunkmates go missing.
 The disappearance never solved, it haunts Emma right into adulthood.
 She’s even made a successful art career out of painting her missing camp friends.
 Now, the wealthy family who owns Camp Nightingale wants to re-open it, to start fresh.
 Part of that fresh start involves reaching out to Emma and offering her a position teaching art classes at the camp.
 And it’s not long before history seems to be repeating itself.